 As any relatively aware person in the Pharma industry understands, there are consequences for producing and selling poor-quality products.
 However, such consequences are usually financial and seldom directly affect managers, the ones setting a poor example for those he or she supervises.
 Unless and until penalties reach further down the corporate ladder, the game of “beating the odds” is likely to continue.
 When, for example, there are six or seven state troopers patrolling 200-300 miles of an interstate, most people play the odds and speed, assuming they won’t get caught.
 Some Pharma executives may be playing the same game — if the penalties get high enough, the incentives to cheat diminish accordingly.

 Spoiler alert: The end game for PAT (and of course, QbD) is continuous manufacturing (CM).
 Under the paradigm of CM, production is performed on small, development-sized mini-batches, each being controlled to be exactly the same as the last (see Figure 3).
 Compare that to the “traditional” manner of product development through which production is a step-by-step development, with each step scaling up in size from development through pilot plant to production.
+Unfortunately, each step/size demands different equipment, each with its own equipment and operating procedures.
+From an operational standpoint, that means a large number of operating and cleaning procedures.
+When one mixes in so many operating procedures and venues, operations are just asking for violations.

 The complexity and number of people involved almost assures there will be paperwork errors, if not actual procedural errors.
 When the development, pilot and production size batches are the same, the chance for quality and compliance errors are greatly diminished.
 When lot-after-lot can be manufactured the same every time, the product, itself, can be continuously improved and consistently produced.